On this page

 Online access for SFU researchers.

-Finding details on the OB/HR practices in specific (named) companies can be hard.
-As you might imagine, companies tend to keep internal details like that secret.
+Finding details on the OB/HR practices in specific (named) companies can be difficult.
+As you might imagine, companies tend to keep such internal details secret.
 However, there are instances when such information is made public.
 Start with the following search tips:

 - Try our Company Information research guide (but note that it is more geared towards finding financial information)